 DEI Staff Picks

-The Assessment, Evaluation & Sustainability Sub-Committee has a few suggestions to read or view the stories of some amazing people.
+The NCOE Recruitment and Hiring and Assessment, Evaluation & Sustainability Sub-Committees have a few suggestions of stories to read or view about some amazing people.

 Movie based on the book ‘The Enigma’ by Andrew Hodges